dotnet/docs/docs/core/deploying/deploying-with-cli.md

 1. Add the application's source code.

    Open the *Program.cs* file in your editor and replace the auto-generated code with the following code.
-It prompts the user to enter text, and then displays the individual words entered by the user.
+It prompts the user to enter text and displays the individual words entered by the user.
 It uses the regular expression `\w+` to separate the words in the input text.

    [!code-cs[deployment#1](../../../samples/snippets/core/deploying/deployment-example.cs)]